electric-sql/terraform-aws/README.md

 ElectricSQL on Amazon ECS
 =========================

-Terraform configuration for provisioning an ECS cluster to run [ElectricSQL](https://electric-sql.com/) behind a Network Load Balancer, connected to an instance of RDS for PostgreSQL, together with a CloudFront distribution backed by an S3 bucket for hosting assets of the local-first web app.
+Terraform configuration for provisioning an ECS cluster to run [ElectricSQL](https://electric-sql.com/) behind an Application Load Balancer, connected to an instance of RDS for PostgreSQL.

 > [!WARNING]
 > This Terraform configuration is a **work in progress**.
 We don't recommend using it